Loaf-tanning salon lies?

 Half-baked truths

-The truth is that many ‘freshly baked’ products displayed in supermarket ‘in-store bakery’ sections were not baked there, they were merely RE-baked – baked for a second time – in what the Campaign calls a loaf tanning salon.
-This is a fundamentally different process, with potential costs to the shopper, the environment, and to the local economy and jobs.
+The truth is that many ‘freshly baked’ products displayed in supermarket ‘in-store bakery’ sections were not baked there, they were merely RE-baked in what the Campaign calls loaf tanning salons.
+This is a fundamentally different process, with potential costs to the shopper, the environment, and to the local economy.

 What are known as ‘bake-off’ products are manufactured at central production units (some of which are overseas), where they are chilled or frozen for transport and storage.
 The prefabricated products are delivered to stores, where they are loaded into ovens to be re-baked according to a pre-set programme to brown and crisp the crust.
+Some of these frozen products have a shelf life of up to two years between manufacture and rebaking, though they can be rebaked sooner.
 According to reports the Campaign has received, some re-baked pre-fabricated products might not even be sold on the day that they are re-baked, perhaps being held over until a day or more later.

 The complaints